 Please be advised that this is an evolving situation and data and information

-may change on a daily basis.
+may change on a regular basis.
 See below for updates regarding BCH facilities

 and its policies as it relates to COVID-19 and the health of our patients.

 UPDATE: In anticipation of increased demand for urgent care services due